Death of Ali Abdulhadi Mushaima: Death

 During the so-called "Day of Rage" on 14 February, Mushaima participated in a protest in Al Daih, west of the capital Manama.
 After security forces used tear gas to disperse protesters, Mushaima returned to his home in Al Daih where he had his last dinner with his family.

 The Al Wasat, a local independent newspaper, interviewed members of Mushaima's family, the main witnesses to his death.
 Mushaima's aunt, who lived in the same house, reported that Mushaima left home at 7:30 pm after having dinner.
 She went out after him and saw him walking back.
 He fell to the ground but got up again and she helped him get back home.
 He fell when he entered the house; she said that his body was "full of blood" and he vomited some blood.
 Mushaima's mother reported that policemen had fired birdshot at her son a few seconds after he went out.
 Mushaima's father heard a gunshot and was going to investigate when Mushaima entered the house and started vomiting blood.
-Her son was being taken by car to hospital with his father, aunt, and two of his cousins.
+Mushaima was taken by car to hospital with his father, aunt, and two of his cousins.
 Mushaima's aunt said that a few minutes before they reached the hospital she felt his pulse but it had stopped.

 Mushaima's uncle Mohammed, said that Mushaima went out after hearing a strange sound.
 The house is located in a very narrow alley; after Mushaima reached the end of the alley he was hit by birdshot fired from close range.

 Mushaima's death was announced one hour after arriving at the Salmaniya medical complex.
 Birdshot pellets had entered Mushaima's body and penetrated his heart and lung causing severe bleeding that led to his death.